brucar18/automate/README.md

 Setup swarm agents

-First generate swarm agent task and then depoy it.
+First generate swarm agent task and then deploy it to slaves.

 ```shell
 ./gen_swarm.sh